Round Oak Steel Terminal: History

 The project was given a government grant in 1984, and the terminal opened on 21 August 1986, replacing the nearby Brierley Hill goods yard, and is situated on the former Oxford-Worcester-Wolverhampton Line north of Stourbridge Junction.
 The line north of Stourbridge and south of Blowers Green railway station was closed pre-Beeching in 1962 except for freight traffic, and trains run to Round Oak Steel Terminal and the nearby Moor Lane Goods Yard.

 The terminal consists of sidings adjacent to factories.
 Just after the terminal, the railway line ceases to be in use at the Highgate Road overbridge, Harts Hill.
 The line beyond here was closed in 1993 and most of the track between there and the Blowers Green overbridge (approximately one mile away) has been removed, though the line is set to re-open during the 2020s as a shared line between freight trains and West Midlands Metro trams (the latter running as far as Wednesbury).

 Today's usage

 Trains arrive at the terminal from Llanwern steelworks and Margam.
 They are generally hauled by Class 60s, although the general replacement of this locomotive with Class 66 locomotives has meant the latter now appears just as often.

 There are seven services operating from the Terminal on all weekdays except Friday, where just four operate.

 There are no booked trains on a Saturday, but three trains operate on a Sunday.

 Additionally, a trial scrap train ran from the Terminal to Cardiff Tidal on 14 and 15 February 2007.
-This now runs when required, on Fridays from Moor Street Goods Yard.
+This now runs when required, on Fridays from Moor Lane Goods Yard.